While there are many different factors which can cause sciatica, there’s one factor which can exacerbate sciatica from any source: your mattress!

 Bad mattresses can worsen the spinal conditions leading to your nerve pain, and actually make the pain symptoms worse overnight.
 If sciatica pain is keeping you up, or getting worse in bed, don’t worry!
 You don’t have to make do any longer.
 We have found the best mattress for sciatica and your life is about to get better.
 No more sleepless nights!

 We’ve asked our research team to compare notes and come up with a list of mattresses that are appropriate for folks dealing with sciatica!
 After narrowing down our field of favorites, we’ve ended up with three recommendations to show you.
 They each fit different budgets, sleeping positions and comfort preferences.
+Once you are ready to make a decision our links will take you to Amazon.

 Below, we’ll introduce you to our three recommendations with our own in-depth reviews.
 We’ve also come up with a quick guide to shopping for mattresses when we’ve got sciatica, so you know what to look for.